-I believe success comes to those who invest in themselves through education, research and good choices.
+I believe success comes to those who invest in themselves through education, research, and good choices.
 There are currently almost 300 accredited massage therapy institutions in the United States that a potential therapist could attend.
-Some schools offer financial aid, some don’t; some offer scholarships, some don’t; some are focused more on SPA therapies, others are more oriented toward structural integration or therapeutic massage; and some offer extended programs, while others only offer entry level education.
-Each applicant needs to determine what is important to them prior to enrollment in a program.
+Some schools offer financial aid; some don’t; some offer scholarships; some don’t; some are focused more on SPA therapies, others are more oriented toward structural integration or therapeutic massage; and some offer extended programs, while others only offer entry-level education.
+Each applicant needs to determine what is important to them before enrollment in a program.
 A process that can be easier said than done.

-- Ask to sit in on a class or two at any prospective school.
-This gives you an opportunity to mingle with students and instructors to see if the school offers a good “fit” for you.
+Ask to sit in on a class or two at any prospective school.
+This allows you to mingle with students and instructors to see if the school offers a good “fit” for you.

-- Attend health fairs and other community health events that broaden your understanding of the types of therapies available, this can be especially helpful if you don’t have a clear direction regarding the type of therapy in which you would like to specialize.
+Attend health fairs and other community health events that broaden your understanding of the types of therapies available; this can be especially helpful if you don’t have a clear direction regarding the type of therapy you would like to specialize in.
 It is hard to know what you want to do if you don’t know what the options are!

-- Know your learning style, including your strengths and weaknesses!
-This can be helpful in aiding you in your selection as you seek out massage programs that will best fit your needs and goals.
+Know your learning style, including your strengths and weaknesses!
+This can help you in your selection as you seek out massage programs that will best fit your needs and goals.
 Different schools offer different teaching styles and student resources.
-A school that offers tutoring would be a plus if you are a kinesthetic learner, haven’t been in school in a long time or are concerned about the cognitive knowledge/book work components of the program.
+A school that offers tutoring will be a plus if you are a kinesthetic learner, haven’t been in school in a long time, or are concerned about the program's cognitive knowledge/bookwork components.